cloudaipro/SudokuMaster/SudokuMaster_GameFlow_Documentation-gemini.md

 ### Hell Level Overview

 Hell Level represents the pinnacle of Sudoku challenge in SudokuMaster, featuring:
-- **Hypothesis Testing**: Players can place multiple numbers without immediate validation
+- **Hypothesis Testing**: Players can place multiple numbers without immediate validation.
-- **Manual Validation**: Players choose when to validate their progress
+- **Manual Validation**: Players choose when to validate their progress.
-- **Graded Feedback**: Comprehensive analysis of solution accuracy
+- **Graded Feedback**: Comprehensive analysis of solution accuracy.
-- **No Assistance**: Hints and Fast Notes are disabled
+- **No Assistance**: Hints and Fast Notes are disabled.
-- **Visual Distinction**: Orange styling for hypothesis numbers
+- **Visual Distinction**: Orange styling for hypothesis numbers.
+- **Guided Tutorial**: An interactive tutorial introduces the unique mechanics.

 ### Hell Level Initialization Flow